AI For Active Roof Leak Calls

 What operators actually care about

-More leak calls become dispatch-ready
+More leak calls become dispatch ready

-Staff see leak location, timing, water-entry details, access notes, photos, insurance context, and urgency before responding.
+Staff see leak location, timing, water entry details, access notes, photos, insurance context, and urgency before responding.

 Less panic during storms

-Callers hear an active-leak roofing path instead of voicemail or a generic message while the company is overloaded.
+Callers hear an active leak roofing path instead of voicemail or a generic message while the company is overloaded.

-Cleaner repair versus replacement routing
+Cleaner repair versus replacement paths

 Temporary protection, repair inspection, replacement estimate, warranty, commercial, water-damage, and claim-context calls get separated early.